 By activating long-term memory alongside the delivery of new information, the associations you make will help to reinforce recall.

 Because effective learning is so intimately linked to your memory, and how you retain information, the learning process must be designed to maximise the efficiency of knowledge acquisition.
 Therefore, the teaching methodology used by LSBF seeks to bring together unique and memorable content, engaging teaching styles, in-depth programme monitoring, and ongoing professional development through versatile digital platforms, confident that it is a powerful catalyst for behavioural change in a professional environment.

-You can discover the ways LSBF has made ‘chunking’ and learning more accessible, whether you use our Global MBA to reach your entrepreneurial dreams, follow the money with our MA Finance and Investment and Dual MA and MSc Finance and Investment programmes, or study our Dual MA and MSc Strategic Marketing programme to refine the way you plan your campaigns.
+You can discover the ways LSBF has made ‘chunking’ and learning more accessible, whether you use our Global MBA to reach your entrepreneurial dreams, follow the money with our Master in Finance and Investments and Dual Master in Finance and Investments programmes, or study our Dual Master in Strategic Marketing programme to refine the way you plan your campaigns.